LinkedIn Video Downloader Not Working? Here’s What to Do

 Video plays but won’t download

-➡ The video is likely delivered in a stream format not supported by basic tools
+➡ The video is likely delivered through segmented streaming formats unsupported by basic downloaders.

 How to Avoid LinkedIn Video Download Issues